-It’s almost shocking to realize that in the darkest spiritual place on Earth, Jesus chooses to give His greatest revelation to mankind.
+It’s almost shocking to realize that in the darkest spiritual place on Earth, Jesus chooses to give two of the greatest revelations to mankind.
 Why not release the revelation in the temple at Jerusalem?
 Why here?
-Because the revelation of Jesus as the Christ at the Gates of Hell carries our Kingdom assignment, namely, to engage the powers of darkness and bring the saving knowledge of Jesus to all mankind.
+Because the revelation of Jesus as the Christ at the Gates of Hades carries our Kingdom assignment, namely, to engage the powers of darkness and bring the saving knowledge of Jesus to all mankind as His Ekklesia.

-The revelation of Jesus as the Christ, the one who conquered death and hell, authorizes us to bring people from the kingdom of darkness into the kingdom of His glorious light.
+The revelation of Jesus as the Christ, legally authorizes and empowers us, as His Ekklesia, to bring people from the kingdom of darkness into the kingdom of His glorious light.